Here are some FAQs about our shopping guide tables

 What does the score mean?

-The higher the score, the more ethical the company.
+The higher the score, the more ethical the product.

-There is a simple traffic light system on the scores to give you a rough guide to how a company is doing.
+The scores use a simple traffic light system to give you a rough guide to a company's performance.

-• Red is for scores of 0 - 4.5.
-The companies which own these products need to do much more improve their ethics and we suggest you avoid buying from them where possible.
+- Red is for scores of 0 - 25.
+The companies which own these products need to do much more to improve their ethics and we suggest you avoid buying from them where possible.

-If you are comparing scores of companies, we recommend doing this within a shopping guide, which is how we rate them.
-The scores do not necessarily compare neatly between different guides, as different ratings are used in different sectors.
+If you are comparing scores of companies or products, we recommend doing this within a shopping guide, which is how we rate them.
+The scores do not necessarily compare neatly between different guides, as different rating categories are used in different sectors.

 We use a negative based scoring system where a company starts with 14 and then gets marks taken away if it gets criticised in our of our categories.